 Second, it introduces Valeria, Doom’s long-lost love, who Diablo has captured and is using as leverage to get Doom to team up with him.
 Over 30 years later, Mark Waid builds this character into one of the best Fantastic Four stories of all time.

 Doom doesn’t want to team up with Diablo, and it’s the villain who reminds Victor Von that he once had a love, and she was a gas…

 She’s a girl who knew VvD back when he was a young lad and became orphaned when her parents died.
 That childhood memory was the last time Victor was innocent, without ambition, and capable of truly loving someone.

 Through the course of this short story, Doom double-crosses Diablo and reveals some of his ruthlessness, which leads Valeria to reject him.

 Credits: Script: Larry Lieber, Roy Thomas.
 Art: Larry Lieber

-Grade: C-.
-Average.
-Had the potential to be much more, but they rushed it in a one-off.
+Grade: B. And it had the potential to be much more, but they rushed it in a one-off.

 For the complete history of the MU, year by year, go here.